 If you see recent data it seems that the US is running a constant trade deficit with the rest of the world for many years.
 On the other hand, China seems to be running a constant trade surplus with the rest of the world.
 This is a problem with incomplete or bad data- not everything which goes out of or comes into a country shows in the exports and imports numbers at customs.
 For example, Chinese have bought a lot of real estate in Canada, and that purchase must have been financed by something exported out of China (the goods exported from China have been exchanged with a house in Vancouver, BC, Canada).
 Chinese tourists are the biggest tourist group to Thailand-and are known to purchase massive quantities of goods in that country.
 That purchasing power also comes from what China has exported from its shores in some way.
-As explained above, these activities of Chinese citizens will not show in the customs declarations or the standard export and import numbers.
+As explained above, these activities of Chinese citizens will not show up in the customs declarations or the standard export and import numbers-the real exports of China are greater than the published amounts by Chinese customs, and they need to be corrected by the amount of real estate holdings of Chinese citizens in Canada, or what Chinese citizens spend in Thailand (all normalized to time, per year).

 Trying to encourage domestic industries by restricting imports has the opposite effect, it actually discourages domestic industry overall

 Before the restriction, imported industry A products must have been exchanged for something which went out of the country, products of industry B, for the trade equality to hold at that time.
 The moment you restrict imported industry A products, ostensibly to increase the production of industry A in the country, because you have restricted the total amount of industry A products now coming into the country from foreign sources, you must be exporting less of some domestic products of industry B.

 A reduction in importation, by encouraging a domestic producer, automatically results in a reduction in exportation, and the industries which were exporting will be hurt indirectly.